Schools and Youth organisations

 Want to come and see us ?

-If you’d like to arrange a school visit to our base or need further information please contact :-
+If you’d like to arrange a school visit to our base or need further information please contact us by email (this link takes you to the relevant contact form).

 If you’d like to listen to the songs we offer and see the words and music, click here or use the “Songs and Song Sheets” entry on the Education menu.